 We did however, run into a few connection issues with Spectacles, something that did plague the original model as well.
 There were times where Snapchat couldn’t see our paired Spectacles, even when we repeatedly relaunched the app or toggled Bluetooth on and off.
 When paired successfully the Spectacles work flawlessly, but there are those rare moments where you’ll be left puzzled as to why your phone can’t connect to them.

-Outside of that, there’s no way to properly view your snaps – everything that’s exported or saved to your phone will be on a white background with a fisheye look to it.
-So sending a friend a great photo you just took through WhatsApp will result in a rather poor viewing experience versus sending it privately on Snapchat.
+Until recently, any content exported from Spectacles would be saved on a white background with a fisheye look to it.
+So sending a friend a great photo you just took via WhatsApp would result in a rather poor viewing experience versus sending it privately via Snapchat.

 Apart from being water-resistant and a slight bump in resolution, there’s not much else that would convince a first-gen Spectacles user to splurge on an updated pair.
 For anyone who’s never used Spectacles before, they offer a fun and intuitive way to capture the world around you, but having said that, you’d probably get a better experience from a budget action camera instead.

 A former IT & Marketing Manager turned full time Editor, Nick enjoys reviewing PC components, 3D Printers, projectors, and anything shiny and expensive.
 He can also be found baking up a storm in the kitchen, which we are more than happy to encourage.